-- 71. The duration of the probationary period may be extended by written mutual agreement of the employee, the Association and the Sheriff. - 2.
+- 72. The duration of the probationary period may be extended by written mutual agreement of the employee, the Association and the Sheriff. - 2.
 Reclassification/Reorganization. - a.
 Effects of Reclassification.
-Upon approval of the reclassification of an existing position by the Human Resources Director or the Civil Service Commission, the incumbent shall be laid off, and shall be eligible to exercise seniority to fill another position in the class occupied prior to the reclassification in accordance with the rules of the Civil Service Commission or provisions of the Agreement whichever governs. - 73.
+Upon approval of the reclassification of an existing position by the Human Resources Director or the Civil Service Commission, the incumbent shall be laid off, and shall be eligible to exercise seniority to fill another position in the class occupied prior to the reclassification in accordance with the rules of the Civil Service Commission or provisions of the Agreement whichever governs. - 74.
 The exercise of seniority shall be the exclusive remedy available to the affected employee and employee organization.
-The subject matter of this provision shall not be subject to the grievance procedure, except claims based on the application of seniority. - 74. b.
+The subject matter of this provision shall not be subject to the grievance procedure, except claims based on the application of seniority. - 75. b.
 Transfer of Work between Bargaining Units/Incidental Employee Work Assignments.
-The City shall have the right, in its sole discretion, to assign work to any classification determined to be appropriate for the performance of said duties. - 75.
+The City shall have the right, in its sole discretion, to assign work to any classification determined to be appropriate for the performance of said duties. - 76.
 The incidental assignment of out of class duties shall be subject to this provision.
-Incidental duties shall be defined as those constituting a minor portion of the employee's assignment. - 76.
-The subject matter of this provision shall not be subject to the grievance procedure.
+Incidental duties shall be defined as those constituting a minor portion of the employee's assignment.